-Kris has collaborated with a number of brands and editorial publications.
-Her work has appeared in The Huffington Post, Clean Eating Magazine, Go Gluten-Free Magazine, Imbibe Magazine, Canadian Living, Impact Magazine, Eat In Eat Out Magazine, Tuja Wellness, The Kitchn, and Food 52, among others.
+Kris’s work has appeared in The Huffington Post, Clean Eating Magazine, Chatelaine Magazine, Go Gluten-Free Magazine, Imbibe Magazine, Canadian Living, Impact Magazine, Eat In Eat Out Magazine, Tuja Wellness, The Kitchn, and Food 52, among others.

-Through BAKED, Kris will bring you a range of goodies from authentic, fermented sourdough bread, decadent butter/sugar-based treats, to accessible gluten-free desserts.
-Her treats will always bring the kind of comfort and goodness that comes with cozying up, baking at home, and doing things from scratch, but with the addition of wholesome, better-for-you substitutions or add-ins.
+Through BAKED, she will bring you a range of goodies from traditional, fermented sourdough bread, decadent butter/sugar-based treats, to accessible gluten-free desserts.
+Her treats will always bring the kind of comfort and goodness that comes with cozying up and baking from scratch, but (more often) with the addition of wholesome, better-for-you substitutions or add-ins.
 She gets weak in the knees for chocolate studded, nut-packed cookies, crusty sourdough bread, flaky pastry, and anything that has a high-vibe spin on it.
 Chia is her add-in of choice and indie, folk music creates the backdrop of her kitchen creations.